SAP/ui5-tooling/docs/pages/CodeAnalysis.md

   Creates API index resources from all `api.json` resources and by interpreting the `sap-ui-version.json` available in the given test resources directory.
 The resulting index resources (e.g. `api-index.json`,  `api-index-deprecated.json`, `api-index-experimental.json` and `api-index-since.json`) are only to be used in a UI5 SDK.
 - [transformApiJson.cjs](https://github.com/SAP/ui5-builder/blob/main/lib/processors/jsdoc/lib/transformApiJson.cjs):
-  Preprocesses `api.json` files for use in a UI5 SDKs.
+  Preprocesses `api.json` files for use in UI5 SDKs.
 Transforms the `api.json` as created by the JSDoc build into a pre-processed `api.json` file suitable for the SDK.
-The pre-processing includes formatting of type references, rewriting of links and other time consuming calculations.
+The pre-processing includes formatting of type references, rewriting of links, and other time-consuming calculations.
 - [plugin.cjs](https://github.com/SAP/ui5-builder/blob/main/lib/processors/jsdoc/lib/ui5/plugin.cjs):
   UI5 plugin for JSDoc3.
-The plugin adds the following UI5 specific tag definitions to JSDoc3.
+The plugin adds the following UI5-specific tag definitions to JSDoc3:

     - disclaimer
     - experimental
     - final
     - interface
     - implements
-	- ui5-restricted and more
+	- ui5-restricted, and more

-    It furthermore listens to the following JSDoc3 events to implement additional functionality
+    It furthermore listens to the following JSDoc3 events to implement additional functionality:

-    - parseBegin: to create short names for all file that are to be parsed
+    - parseBegin: to create short names for all files that are to be parsed
-    - fileBegin: to write some line to the log (kind of a progress indicator)
+    - fileBegin: to write to the log (a kind of progress indicator)
-    - jsdocCommentFound: to pre-process comments, empty lines are used as paragraph markers a default visibility is added, legacy tag combinations used in JSdoc2 are converted to JSDoc3 conventions
+    - jsdocCommentFound: to pre-process comments, empty lines are used as paragraph markers, a default visibility is added, and legacy tag combinations used in JSDoc2 are converted to JSDoc3 conventions
     - newDoclet
     - parseComplete: remove undocumented/ignored/private doclets or duplicate doclets

-    Last but not least, it implements an astNodeVisitor to detect UI5 specific "extend" calls and to create documentation for the properties, aggregations etc. that are created with the "extend" call.
+    Last but not least, it implements an astNodeVisitor to detect UI5-specific "extend" calls and to create documentation for the properties, aggregations, etc. that are created with the "extend" call.

 - [publish.cjs](https://github.com/SAP/ui5-builder/blob/main/lib/processors/jsdoc/lib/ui5/template/publish.cjs): JSDoc3 template for UI5 documentation generation.

     - adds missing namespaces
-    - determines the exports names of exported APIs
+    - determines the export names of exported APIs
     - writes out the `api.json` from the collected JSDoc information
 	- calculates the inheritance hierarchy
 	- checks for cyclic dependencies
 	- removes unnecessary whitespace from an HTML document

-- [versionUtil.cjs](https://github.com/SAP/ui5-builder/blob/main/lib/processors/jsdoc/lib/ui5/template/utils/versionUtil.cjs): Provides helper methods to determine version related information.
+- [versionUtil.cjs](https://github.com/SAP/ui5-builder/blob/main/lib/processors/jsdoc/lib/ui5/template/utils/versionUtil.cjs): Provides helper methods to determine version-related information.